the-lstv/the-lstv/README.md

 My top languages are C++ and JavaScript.

-JavaScript is the language I have the most experience with - written hundreds of thousands of lines, spent countless hours optimizing and rewriting code.
+JavaScript is the language I have the most experience with and have a quite decent understanding on it's behavior.

 | Language                     | Opinion      | Experience   |
 |------------------------------|--------------|--------------|